aesirkth/launchpad-controller/README.md

 *The work for the Mjollnir project is still ongoing*

+# Description

 The Launchpad Controller runs on a Teensy LC microcontroller from [PJRC](https://www.pjrc.com/teensy/teensyLC.html) and the code is built around the cross-platform development tool [PlatformIO](https://platformio.org/)

+The following outputs are available on the board:

+- 2x 12V/15A DC
+- 2x 24V/15A DC
+- 3x 6V servo-compatible outputs
+- 3x 12V-24V/2A H-bridge (output voltage selectable by jumper)

 # Installation